Integrity and

 try to modify anyone's reputation in your talking or other expression.

-try to show contrition.
-If you demonstrate contrition for having done a negative
+Don't try to show contrition.
+If you demonstrate contrition for having done a

-action, anyone who hears about it might become preoccupied with negative
+negative action anyone who hears about it might become preoccupied with

-Proving repentance is impossible because repentance is internal.
+Proving your repentance to another person is impossible because repentance is

 fault or failing.
 Don't think that anyone could benefit from thinking about a